Eva-Kuk/unique-wings/README.md

 | date_posted | DateTimeField | auto_now_add=True                                            |

 ### "NewsletterUserSubscription" model is used to store users emails for newsletter subscription.

 | *Field*     | *Field type* | *Attributes*                      |
 | ----------- | ------------ | --------------------------------- |
 | email  | EmailField   | max_length=254, null=False, blank=False |
 | date_sent | DateTimeField  | auto_now_add=True |

-### "Review" model is used to store users comments for each product.
+### "Review" model is used to store user comments for each product.
 "Review" model is linked to the "Product" and ""User" Model.

 | *Field*     | *Field type* | *Attributes*                      |
 | ----------- | ------------ | --------------------------------- |